-The Training Sessions will be geared towards introducing ocean and coasts observations to a wide audience.
-These may feature a review of the basic principles of Ocean Observations (e.g., fundamentals of oceanography, introduction to satellite & in-situ observations, modelling), common tools and strategies for analyzing observations, and exploring the availability and capacity of data products for information-based decision making.
+The Training Sessions will be geared towards introducing ocean and coastal observations to a wide audience.
+Sessions will include a review of the basic principles of Ocean Observations (e.g., fundamentals of oceanography, introduction to satellite and in-situ observations, modelling), common tools and strategies for analyzing observations, and exploring the availability and capacity of data products for information-based decision making.